COLLECTIVE DYSFUNCTION

 There are a fascinating variety of psychological conditions which this generates; and we could spend centuries analysing all the curiosities.

-But the central energy and confusion – the search for identity and purpose – is still coming from the age-old question of "Who am I?".
+But the central energy and confusion – the search for identity and purpose – is still coming from the age-old question of "Why am I?".

 Securing Our Survival

-And this is all such a hopelessly pessimistic view of modern civilised man that it would be unmentionable – except for the solution that if we want safety, peace, and a feeling of wholeness and wholesomeness, then we need to learn how animals do it.
+This is all such a hopelessly pessimistic view of modern civilised man that it would be unmentionable – except for the solution that if we want safety, peace, and a feeling of wholeness and belonging, then we need to learn how animals do it.

-Yes, we need a purpose in life, we need focal points, but we also need to coordinate or alternate them with panaral sensing.
-Panaring makes focused activity secure, safe, and effective.
+Yes, we need a purpose in life, we need focal points, but we also need to coordinate or alternate them with periods of pahanal sensing.

-We desperately need short interruptions to the continuous routine mechanics of the ego and its projections.
-Short experiences of pure panaral receptivity interrupting our habitual sense of ego, our subject-object consciousness, our thinking-knowing-doing consciousness.
+We need short interruptions to the continuous routine mechanics of the ego and its projections.
+Short experiences of pahanal reality and realising the limitations of our habitual abstract subject-object consciousness, our thinking-knowing consciousness, the endless thinking-doing routine.

-Panaral reality is a moment of being without any need for individuality, identity or purpose.
-Without wanting to be or do anything except feel the satisfaction of being panaral and connected with the environment.
+Pahanal reality is a moment of being without wanting to be or do anything except feel the satisfaction of being pahanal and connected with the environment.

 It's a natural way of being, something animals just do without even thinking about.

-It's been tried and tested by animals for billions of years – it is obviously part of a successful method to survive.
+It's been tried and tested by animals for billions of years – it is clearly part of a successful method to survive.
 Every animal uses it.
 Every animal except humans.

 Back to Chapter Three : Civilisation's Habitual Ruts